Brunswick, New York: Local government

 Like all towns of the first class in New York, Brunswick has an elected town supervisor, town board, two town justices, town clerk and receiver of taxes.
 Unlike most towns, Brunswick's highway superintendent has been made an appointed position.
 The current supervisor is Philip H. Herrington (R), who was elected to the position in 1997.
 The town board is made up of four members, each serving four-year terms, with two seats up for election every odd year.
-The current members are Mark J. Balistreri (R), Gordon Christian (R), James Sullivan (R), and Mark Cipperly (R).
+The current members are Mark J. Balistreri (R), Gordon Christian (R), James Sullivan (R), and Mark Cipperly (C).
 The first two members sit in seats that are up for election in November 2025; the latter are up for election in November 2027.
 The current town justices are Gary Gordon (D) and Terrance Buchanan (R).
-The town clerk is Rebecca DelGaizo (R).
+The town clerk is position is vacant.
 The entirety of town government is housed in Brunswick Town Hall, on the corner of Town Office Road and Hoosick Road.